josbmenm/Aven/aven-cloud-auth/__tests__/auth api design.md

 Permission

 - canRead : can get and list data
-- canWrite : can put objects and put the ref
+- canWrite : can put objects and put the doc
 - canOwn : allowed to create direct children and administrate them
 - canAdmin : deleting, change owner